 This function applies the logic of multiplying one matrix by another matrix by using the “Dot Product” of rows and columns.
 For example, look at the two matrix tables in excel.

-The first column of “Matrix 1” has three numbers and the first row of “Matrix 2” has three numbers.
-The first number of Matrix 1 columns will be multiplied with the first number of Matrix 2 row and like this, all the values are multiplied and at the end summation of these values are arrived as the result.
+The first column of “Matrix 1” has three numbers, and the first row of “Matrix 2” has three numbers.
+The first number of Matrix 1 columns will be multiplied with the first number of Matrix 2 row, and like this, all the values are multiplied, and in the end, a summation of these values has arrived as a result.

-This is exactly what will be done by MMULT function in excel as well.
+This is exactly what will be done by the MMULT function in excel as well.

 - Array 1 will be “Matrix 1” table values and